florian/florian.github.io/_drafts/tensorflow.md

 ```

 It is worth noting that variables maintain state during separate executions of the graph.
-We describe the graph in a declarative style but it actually is stateful.
+We describe the graph in a declarative style but it contains state, in the form of variables.
-This makes sense for ML: We iteratively want to improve our weights, variables in this case, step by step.
+This makes sense for ML: We iteratively want to improve our weights, variables here, step by step.

 ### Executing a Graph